-The V3 Vegetarian Bodybuilding system is what it says on the tin, a complete diet and training system catering to the growing crowd of bodybuilders and regular people seeking a healthier nutrition that should still offer all the essential amino acids necessary for muscle growth or maintenance.
+The V3 Vegetarian Bodybuilding System is what it says on the tin, a complete diet, and training system catering to the growing crowd of bodybuilders and regular people seeking healthier nutrition that should still offer all the essential amino acids necessary for muscle growth or maintenance.

-This is not necessarily the case, as many bodybuilding champions and sport people have demonstrated over the years that a vegetarian diet is not just feasible but also preferable from a long term health standpoint.
+This is not necessarily the case, as many bodybuilding champions and sportspeople have demonstrated over the years that a vegetarian diet is not just feasible but also preferable from a long term health standpoint.

-It is just that this prejudice of the equation “vegetarian diet = less proteins” is deeply ingrained in the majority of bodybuilders.
+It is just that this prejudice of the equation “vegetarian diet = fewer proteins” is deeply ingrained in the majority of bodybuilders.

 The most common criticism dispensed to a vegetarian diet is that it cannot possibly offer the same full spectrum of the essential amino acids found in meats or premium supplements like whey protein or egg-white protein.

 This is only partially true because most people are not used to combine different sources of plant-derived proteins for optimal results.

 But with the right knowledge, it is possible to get a very healthy and sustainable amino acids spectrum for maximum muscle gains and good general health.